Pranay Vaddi is no longer with the Carnegie Endowment for International Peace.

-Pranay Vaddi is a fellow in the Nuclear Policy Program at the Carnegie Endowment for International Peace.
+Pranay Vaddi was a fellow in the Nuclear Policy Program at the Carnegie Endowment for International Peace.
 His current research is focused on developing future U.S. nuclear posture and arms control proposals, and Congress' role in arms control policy.
 A lawyer by training, Vaddi brings years of practical experience from his time at the U.S. Department of State, in the Bureau of Arms Control, Verification, and Compliance Office of Strategic Stability and Deterrence Affairs.
 Vaddi also served in the Bureau of Legislative Affairs.

 At the U.S. Department of State, Vaddi served as the interagency New START Treaty Bilateral Consultative Commission (BCC) backstopping policy committee chair, an advisor to the New START Treaty BCC delegation, and worked on the suite of U.S.-Russia arms control and deterrence issues within the office.
 In addition, Vaddi coordinated working-level interagency policy efforts to support the diplomatic strategy on the INF Treaty and served as a member of expert-level delegations to pressure Russia to return to compliance with the Treaty in the Special Verification Commission (SVC), other bilateral meetings, and participated in consultations with allies and partners.
 He also aided in preparatory efforts and participated in the 2017 Strategic Stability Talks with Russia.